robvreede/Godot-GameState-Saving/README.md

 Set it once, use it everywhere in the game.

-You can save the game state variables using Global._save_game()
+You can save the game state variables using Global._save_game() You can load the game state variables using Global._load_game()

-You can load the game state variables using Global._load_game()
+There are 2 FileAccess.open options, one is plain JSON and the other is encrypted which prevents for altering savefiles ;-)